CalyxOS/calyxos.org/pages/_posts/2022-09-22-tiramisu-beta.md

 * You're in control of which apps can send you notifications—helping you limit distractions.

 ## Known issues
-* Network traffic monitor (in the status bar) is missing, will be available in an upcoming build
 * Launcher All apps screen is slightly cut off at the top, work in progress.

 ## Steps